platformsh-examples/platformsh-example-java-tomcat-maven/README.md

 ## Using as a reference

 You can also use this repository as a reference for your own projects, and borrow whatever code is needed.
-The most important parts are the `.platform.app.yaml` files and the `.platform` directory.
+The most important parts are the `.platform.app.yaml` file and the `.platform` directory.